 – Pension payment: As of 2018, it amounts to 6% of the employee’s gross salary.

 Every employee pays his monthly tax when it is directly deducted from his salary by his employer.
 The employer regularly passes on the tax to the tax authorities.
 As a result, it makes more sense to set hiring wages in gross and not net.
 To fix them in net would be to pay the salary of the employee in addition to the social charges.

 Some employers wonder if they should immigrate to Israel (make aliyah) or not.
-Foreign shareholders are permitted to earn payment for work done within the Israeli structure.
+Foreign shareholders are permitted to earn payment for work done within the Israeli company.
 However, foreign shareholders are liable for an additional 20% tax on gross wages.

 Other tax information of interest: Corporate taxes are 23% and dividend taxes are 30%.